tbidne/shrun/configuration.md

 <span style="color: #d6acff">[Finished] 0 seconds</span></code>
 </pre>

+> [!CAUTION]
-Note: duplicate keys will cause a parse error to be thrown when loading.
+> Duplicate keys will cause a parse error to be thrown when loading.
 Cyclic keys are also disallowed, though these will only throw if you actually try to execute one (i.e. merely having cyclic definitions in the legend will not throw an error).

 ### Timeout